 How to Get Your Ears Back to Normal as Quickly as You Can

-Your ears will probably go back to normal after a couple of days if air pressure is causing your blockage.
+Your ears will probably go back to normal after a day if air pressure is causing your blockage.
 If an ear infection is behind your clogged ears, you may have to wait until your body fights off the virus or bacteria at work (you may need an antibiotic to get faster relief).
 And that might take up to a week or two.
 Sinus infections sometimes stick around even longer.

 Getting your ears back to normal as rapidly as you can, then, will often involve a bit of patience (counterintuitive though it may be), and your expectations need to be, well, adjustable.